World Rugby

-World Rugby is the world governing body for the sport of rugby union.
+World Rugby is the governing body for the sport of rugby union.
 World Rugby organises the Rugby World Cup every four years, the sport's most recognised and most profitable competition.
-It also organises a number of other international rugby competitions, such as the World Rugby Sevens Series, the Rugby World Cup Sevens, the World Under 20 Championship, and the Pacific Nations Cup.
+It also organises a number of other international competitions, such as the World Rugby Sevens Series, the Rugby World Cup Sevens, the World Under 20 Championship, and the Pacific Nations Cup.